amigazen/unsui/README.md

 # _unsui_

-This is unsui, a POSIX environment for Amiga.
+This is _unsui_, a POSIX environment for Amiga.

 ## [amigazen project](http://www.amigazen.com)